Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_COPY_OPTIMIZED.md

 Researchers waste days searching journals and databases for the right psychological scales.
 Then comes the copyright nightmare—months waiting for permissions.

-## What is xCOA?
+## What is Open eCOA?

-xCOA eliminates this friction.
+Open eCOA eliminates this friction.
 We're a platform built for researchers and clinicians who need psychological assessment scales, fast.

 ---